mbauny/mbauny/README.md

 ### Hey there 👋

-My name is Matthieu Bauny and I am a 🇫🇷 lead software engineer, living in Paris.
-I thrive in code, books and music 🤘
+I'm Matthieu Bauny, a 🇫🇷 lead software engineer living in Paris 🥖.
+I thrive in code 👨‍💻, books 📚 and music 🤘

 #### Skills
 - TypeScript, JavaScript